 Wishing you a happy and expectation-free holiday season! 😉

 Bella has NO expectations for the holiday season.
 NONE.
+And see how relaxed she is?

 This 6th installment of my Love Series goes out to a very special group of people: #TheBloggessTribe.
 I found these amazing nerds via the Bloggess and they’ve become my wonderful, wacky friends in the online world.
 One day, I’ll hopefully meet some of them in person too!